tonyhu-x/exp/frq/awards.typ

     name: [Dean's List Scholar],
     institution: [University of Toronto],
     description: [
-      Recognizes Faculty of Arts and Science students with a CGPA of 3.50 or higher.
+      Recognizes annually Faculty of Arts and Science students with a CGPA of 3.50 or higher.
     ],
     value: 0,
+  ),
+  "provost": (
+    time: [2025],
+    name: [Provost's Scholar Award],
+    institution: [Trinity College (University of Toronto)],
+    description: [
+      Awarded to graduating students on the basis of academic merit.
+    ],
+    value: 200,
   ),
   "mcnab": (
     time: [2023],